DANS-KNAW/easy-update-metadata-dataset/README.md

     trailing arguments:
      input-file (required)   The CSV file with required changes.
 Columns: fedoraID, newValue, oldValue.
 First line is assumed to be a header.
-Additional columns are ignored.
-Lines with less columns are ignored without any warning.
+Additional columns aand lines with less columns are ignored as comment.

 INSTALLATION AND CONFIGURATION